Hanni Berger CEO JOYVIAL

 In this blog I’ll explore our strong urge to give into our temptations which can stand in the way of us reaching our long-term goals.
 We’ll explore why smaller rewards that we receive immediately are often more enticing than rewards further down the road.
-Finally, we’ll discuss what you can do to stay strong in the moments of temptations so that you can live the life you want – by YOUR design.
+Finally, we’ll discuss what you can do to stay strong in the moments of temptations so that you can live the life you want – by your design.

 Instant Gratification versus Long Term Goals